 In 2013, my wife and I decided to pay off our $200,000 mortgage in less than 5 years.
 It was an aggressive decision and one that required a lot of partnership and dedication.
 But we did it … together.
 And we’re so glad we did.

 That was a personal choice and it was best for our family.

-If paying off your mortgage sounds interesting to you, here are 10 compelling reasons to consider it.
+If paying off your mortgage sounds interesting to you, here are 10 compelling benefits of a paid off house.

 1. Decreased Annual Living Expenses

-According to the US Department of Labor in 2018, the largest expense in the typical American family’s household budget is their mortgage or rent.
+According to the US Department of Labor, the largest expense in the typical American family’s household budget is their mortgage or rent.
 Imagine that being completely wiped from your annual expenses.
 What a weight off your shoulders!

 That would leave you more money for fun, vacations, investing for the future, contributing to your kid’s college funds and so much more.

 Since our mortgage and extra principal payments were around 35% of our living expenses, we are breathing MUCH easier with our mortgage gone.

 Before paying off our mortgage our annual expenses were around $75,000 per year.
 With that type of lifestyle, we would need to save around $1,875,000 to retire comfortably using the 4 percent rule.

 By removing our mortgage from the equation, our annual expenses are now around $60,000 per year.
 In theory, this means we only need to save up $1,500,000 for our retirement to live our current comfortable lifestyle.